This section of the website offers organisations the ability to view information about HM Government of Gibraltar’s buying profile.

 - Proportionality of procurement procedures and decisions; and

-- Mutual recognition and validity of qualifications and standards from other Member States, where appropriate.
+- Mutual recognition and validity of qualifications and standards, where appropriate.

 HM Government of Gibraltar recognises the importance of local businesses to the local economy in terms of job creation and wealth creation, and also in the services that local businesses provide to the community.
 Under the provisions of Regulation 70 of the Procurement (Public Contracts) Regulations 2016 HM Government of Gibraltar is entitled to lay down special conditions relating to the performance of a contract including but not limited to economic, innovation-related, environmental, social or employment-related considerations.